Oak Origins: From Acorns to Species and the Tree of Life

 About the Speaker

 In addition to his post at the Morton Arboretum, Andrew Hipp is a lecturer at the University of Chicago.
-His research group investigates the evolution of plants and how they shape our world with a strong focus on oaks.
-He received a 2014 Fulbright Fellowship in France for his work on the evolution of oak diversity, a 2018 Distinguished Informal Science Education Award from the National Science Teachers Association, and a 2023 Fulbright Specialist Award in Germany for his work on oak evolutionary history.
-Hipp is the author of Oak Origins: From Acorns to Species and the Tree of Life (U. of Chicago Press, 2024), Field Guide to Wisconsin Sedges (University of Wisconsin Press, 2008), and sixteen children’s books on a variety of natural history topics (Powerkids Press, 2002-2004), as well as more than 130 academic articles and book chapters.
-Hipp’s creative work has appeared in Arnoldia, the quarterly publication of the Arnold Arboretum of Harvard University, Scientific American, International Oaks: The Journal of the International Oak Society, Places Journal, and his natural history blog, A Botanist’s Field Notes.
+His research group investigates the evolution of plants and how they shape our world, with a strong focus on oaks.
+He received a 2013 Fulbright Scholarship to work in France on the evolution of oak genomes, a 2018 Distinguished Informal Science Education Award from the National Science Teachers Association, and a 2023 Fulbright Specialist Program award to teach in Germany on the evolution and ecology of oaks.
+Hipp is the author of Oak Origins: From Acorns to Species and the Tree of Life (the University of Chicago Press, 2024), Field Guide to Wisconsin Sedges (University of Wisconsin Press, 2008), and 16 children’s books on a variety of natural history topics (Powerkids Press, 2002–04), as well as more than 130 academic articles and book chapters.
+Hipp’s creative work has appeared in Arnoldia, the quarterly publication of the Arnold Arboretum of Harvard University; Scientific American; International Oaks: The Journal of the International Oak Society; Places Journal; and his natural history blog, A Botanist’s Field Notes.